The key to digital learning

 The value of education stuck with Rudayna into adulthood and, in 2015 moved by the escalation of the global displacement crisis, she quit her comfortable corporate job in Abu Dubai and founded an NGO to help support refugee children living in the Levant by providing laptops pre-loaded with educational material.

 “We're all confronted with the tragedy of displaced people at an epic scale,” she explains.
-“The hardest hit victim are the children, who are missing out on their education and worse, their childhood and their future.
+“The hardest hit victims are the children, who are missing out on their education and worse, their childhood and their future.
 I felt I had to do something.”

 Thaki (pronounced “the key”), which means “smart” in Arabic, collects gently used electronic devices, loads them with a variety of interactive and educational content, and then distributes them to learning centres frequented by young refugees.